 By limiting the tax liability on an appreciating asset in this way, your estate may avoid facing a potentially higher tax liability in the future, upon your death.
-Your estate's tax liability can be limited by the fixed present value of your 'freeze' shares, and any future capital gains can be taxed in the hands of the new owners.
+Your estate's tax liability can be limited by the fixed present value of your "freeze" shares, and any future capital gains can be taxed in the hands of the new owners.
 Sufficient life insurance could then be obtained to cover your fixed death tax liability.

 If your business is a Qualified Small Business Corporation (QSBC), an estate freeze may allow you to take advantage now of the lifetime capital gains exemption for QSBC shares.
-[Note that this exemption amount increased to 824,176 in 2016 and will be annually indexed to inflation in subsequent years.]
+[Note that this exemption amount increased to \$883,384 in 2020 and will be annually indexed to inflation in subsequent years.]
 Any future growth in the value of the shares can be divided among members of your family, increasing the number of potentially available QSBC exemptions.
-Subject to the 'Kiddie tax' and other income attribution rules, it may also be possible to split income on the payments of dividends to your family members who would (directly or indirectly) hold shares of the corporation following an estate freeze.
+It may also be possible to split income on the payments of dividends to your family members who would (directly or indirectly) hold shares of the corporation following an estate freeze, particularly where they are "actively engaged" in the business.
+However, in addition to the corporate attribution rules, the tax legislation was recently amended to expand other rules that also limit income-splitting with certain adult family members involving private companies.
+For more information, please ask your BMO financial professional for a copy of our publication, Tax Changes Affecting Private Corporations: Tax on Split Income.